 Use labels to categorize issues.

 Create labels to help organize issues on your team.
 You can filter by label when creating views and sifting through search results to help you find the issues you need.
-Labels can be created on in the workspace, or they can be team-specific, so they can be customized to your team's needs.
+Labels can be created on the workspace level, or they can be team-specific, so they can be customized to your team's needs.
 Labels can also be used to create custom analytics using the Google Sheets integration.

 L to apply label

 L then start typing new label name to create and apply label

 Shift L to remove label

 O then L to jump into a label page